mathandy/EarThoseChords/README.rst

 Licence
 -------

-This module is under a MIT License.
+This module is under an MIT License.